 There are exceptional circumstances when longer visits are required.
 These may require additional infection control training, PPE use and other measures to comply with the facility’s infection prevention and control procedures.

-Residents who are dying and in their final weeks should be allowed in-person visits from a small number of loved ones on a regular basis.
+Residents who are dying and in their final weeks should be allowed in-person visits from loved ones on a regular basis.
 The number of visitors, length, frequency, and nature of the visits should reflect what is needed for the person to die with dignity and comfort, considering their individual circumstances, including risk of COVID-19 transmission.
 A compassionate approach is important, given the difficulty in predicting when a person is going to die.

 Visitors who have a clearly established pattern of providing a resident’s care and support (daily or many times a week) should be allowed to visit as usual, depending on local requirements at the facility.
 This may include helping a resident with their meals or with essential behaviour management.
 The length, frequency, and nature of the visits should reflect what is needed for the person to be cared for appropriately and consistent with established practices and routines.